 This essay explores how and why such a system of public redemption might be constructed, the benefits it might provide to offenders, victims, and society, and the political complications that creation of such a system might encounter.

 Robinson, Paul H. and Sarahne, Muhammad, "The Opposite of Punishment: Imagining a Path to Public Redemption" (2020).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2086.